Russia warns US media of possible foreign agent status

 Media outlets named foreign agents will have to publicly declare themselves as such and regularly provide detailed information about their funding, finances and staffing — the same stringent requirements that have been previously applied to foreign-funded Russian NGOs, which prompted some to shut down.

-Joanna Levison, director of media and public affairs at RFE/RL, said Wednesday it received the ministry's letters, in which "they inform us that we may be subject to restrictions under the 'foreign agent' law."
+Joanna Levison, director of media and public affairs at RFE/RL, said Wednesday it had received the ministry's letters that said "we may be subject to restrictions under the 'foreign agent' law."

-VOA Director Amanda Bennett said in a statement that "VOA cannot comment on and will not speculate on any proposed actions by any other entities."
+VOA Director Amanda Bennett said "VOA cannot comment on and will not speculate on any proposed actions by any other entities."

 "The Voice of America is an independent news source required by law to be accurate, objective and comprehensive," she said.
 "We remain committed to our mission to provide independent and reliable programming to our global audiences."